 Scratch Hardness Scale Types

-In this article we will zoom in to Scratch Hardness.
-This tests is used to determine the hardness of a material to scratches and abrasion.
+In this article, we will zoom in on Scratch Hardness.
+These tests are used to determine the hardness of a material to scratches and abrasion.

-Generally there are 3 scale used for determining the hardness of mineral:
+Generally, there are 3 scales used for determining the hardness of mineral:

 Pencil Hardness Scale: How does it work